dong-won-shin/tiny_vins_mono/README.md

 ## Acknowledgments

 This implementation is inspired by and builds upon the excellent work in the visual-inertial odometry research community, particularly the VINS-Mono system and related publications.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+This license is the same as the original VINS-Mono project.

+The GPLv3 license ensures that:
+- This software is free and open source
+- Any derivative works must also be open source
+- Users have the freedom to use, modify, and distribute the software
+- Source code must be made available when distributing the software